ioccc-src/winner/2014/deak/README.md

 ## Author's remarks:

 ### Portability

-The application was written on a standard Ubuntu 14.04 and tested with gcc 4.9.1 and clang 3.5 on 64 bit system (though this should not matter).
+The application was written on a standard Ubuntu 14.04 and tested with gcc 4.9.1 and clang 3.5 on a 64 bit system (though this should not matter).
 The application makes no assumption regarding any system specific settings, and it only needs a console to run.
 The provided Makefile is just to have an easy compilation.
 I don't see any problems porting it to different compiler/system as long as it supports the C99 standard.

 ### The application

-The purpose of the application is mainly to illustrate the weird possibilities of the C preprocessor, than to be a full featured console mode Mandelbrot drawer.
+The purpose of the application is mainly to illustrate the weird possibilities of the C preprocessor, rather than to be a full featured console mode Mandelbrot drawer.
 There are tools much better suited for drawing fractals.

 The usage of recognizable elements from the C programming language in the